nikitavoloboev/data/finance/finance.md

 Actual will also soon let you automate setting of budgets in the future so that my categories for Food/Rent/iCloud/Phone/.. will have a fixed budget every month.
 With a planned transaction that will automatically subtract money from my budget on 1st of each month under the specific category (i.e. Phone).

 However food, only has an planned budget but no planned transactions as its a variable target and I can either go below or above it.
-I do however want to have a fixed target I don't have to recreate all the time.
+I do this as I want to have a fixed target I don't have to recreate all the time.

 Below are all the categories I use in Actual: